-When you double-click on an .anatella file that is already opened inside an Anatella window “X”, your operating system (i.e. MS-Windows) won’t open a new Anatella window but it will rather put “top-most” the Anatella window “X” (This prevents a complete mess when you are editing the same graph in different windows).
+When you double-click on an .anatella file that is already opened inside an Anatella window “X”, your operating system (i.e. MS-Windows) won’t open a new Anatella window but it will rather put “top-most” the Anatella window “X” (This prevents a complete mess where you would be editing the same graph in different windows).

 The above mechanism is provided by the “Anatella Server”.
 The “Anatella Server” is a very small executable that runs in the background.
 It keeps track of which process opened which .anatella file.
 It also sets the required MS-Windows file associations (e.g. all .anatella files must be associated with the “AnatellaServer.exe” process).